SavvyAS/savvyas.github.io/content/articles/new_customer_tv2 copy.md

 ---
 title: Collaboration with imove
-short: We're happy to announce our collaboration with imove
 description: We're happy to announce our collaboration with imove
 img: /images/article_default.png
 alt: Collaboration with imove